data-forge/data-forge-ts/docs/guide.md

 This is guide to using Data-Forge.

+If you notice any problems in this documentation [please log an issue](https://github.com/data-forge/data-forge-ts/issues/new).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*